 Stocks have the advantage of time on their side.
 While past history is no guarantee of future performance, you can research a stock’s track record to decide whether adding it to your portfolio makes sense.

 Options take it a step further and require you to have a sense of what the underlying stock’s fundamentals are like and how that correlates to a defined timeframe.
 That means doing research about things like what’s on the company’s balance sheet and how the stock has reacted to economic or political changes that affect the market.

 Both stocks and options can help you diversify your investment strategy.
 Diversification matters for managing risk.
 But in the end, whether you want to trade options and/or stocks may come down to what type of investor you are.

 More focused on the long-term?
 You may benefit more from buying and holding stocks.
 On the other hand, if you’re more of a hands-on, active trader, then options might be something to consider.

 A self-directed trading account, like one from Ally Invest, can offer D.I.Y. traders access to both options and stocks with minimal trading fees.

 Building a portfolio once you understand the difference between stocks and options is still like eating out at a restaurant.
-Only now you can ID which dishes on the menu will help satisfy your cravings — your financial ones, that is.
+Only now, it’s like you’ve read the online reviews, browsed the menu and can more easily ID which dishes will help satisfy your cravings — your financial ones, that is.